CONTACT US NOW

-If you have a question or comment, you can send an email.
+If you have a general question or comment, not immediately requiring a law enforcement response, you can send an email.

 The Escambia County Sheriff’s Office Administration Building is located at 1700 West Leonard Street, Pensacola, Florida 32501.
 The front desk hours are from 8:00 AM – 3:45 PM, Monday – Friday (closed for holidays).